ietf-wg-cellar/ebml-specification/specification.markdown

 Element IDs are described in (#element-id).
 Element IDs are encoded using the VINT mechanism described in (#variable-size-integer) and can be between one and five octets long.
-Five octet long Element IDs are possible only if declared in the header.
+Five-octet-long Element IDs are possible only if declared in the header.

 This IANA Registry only applies to Elements that can be contained